neutrinojs/neutrino/packages/eslint/README.md

 If you cannot or do not wish to use Neutrino to execute one-off linting, you can still use ESLint manually.

-`neutrino-middleware-eslint` also provides a method for getting the ESLint configuration suitable for use in an eslintrc file.
+`@neutrinojs/eslint` also provides a method for getting the ESLint configuration suitable for use in an eslintrc file.
 Typically this is used for providing hints or fix solutions to the development environment, e.g. IDEs and text editors.
 Doing this requires [creating an instance of the Neutrino API](https://neutrino.js.org/api) and providing the middleware it uses.
 If you keep all this information in a `.neutrinorc.js`, this should be relatively straightforward.
 By